eaasi/user-handbook/source/overview/introduction.rst

 broadly to all those interested in workflows for deploying emulation as an access service for digital preservation.

 The EaaSI User Handbook is hosted and published through GitLab Pages.
-For any technical issues encountered *with this site* or suggestions/requests for expanded documentation, please feel free to file an issue in the `GitLab <https://gitlab.com/eaasi/eaasi_user_handbook/issues>`_ repository or contact the `EaaSI Software Preservation Analyst <https://web.library.yale.edu/sd/staff/45476>`_.
+For any technical issues encountered *with this site* or suggestions/requests for expanded documentation, please feel free to start a thread in the `EaaSI Community Forum <https://forum.eaasi.cloud`_ or contact the
+`EaaSI Software Preservation Analyst <https://web.library.yale.edu/sd/staff/45476>`_.

 .. warning::